 Hunger (2008) for its pure cinematic poetry.
 (Also: Michael Fassbender.)

 Dog Day Afternoon (1975) for its unassailable performances and equal parts humor/pathos/drama rooted deeply in realism.

 Peter Chiarelli's Picks

-Screenwriter of the popular romantic comedy The Proposal, Peter Chiarelli is featured in the Perspectives article "A Bold Proposal: Peter Chiarelli's Switch from Producer to Screenwriter."
+Screenwriter of the popular romantic comedy The Proposal, Peter Chiarelli is featured in the Perspectives article From Producer to Screenwriter.
 His favorite films:

 The Graduate (1967)- Fantastic love story and funny as hell.
 Scene for scene, some of the best writing in any film.

 The Apartment (1960) - What every romantic comedy should aspire to be.

 Godfather 1 (1972) & 2 (1974) - Let’s just forget about part 3, shall we?